You can also listen to Jack O’Neill’s Lesson on Living with Loss on Apple Podcasts, Google Podcasts, Spotify, or RSS Feed.

-For those who only know of Stargate from the periphery or have only seen the feature film, Stargate SG-1 may appear to be a simpler sci-fi action/adventure; an entertaining militaristic story exploring new worlds mixed with ancient Egyptian mythology, but ultimately a cable spin off.
+For those who only know of Stargate from the periphery or have only seen the feature film, Stargate SG-1 may appear to be a simpler sci-fi action/adventure; an entertaining militaristic story exploring new worlds mixed with ancient Egyptian mythology, but ultimately a cable spin-off.
 However, for those who decided to make the leap and go on the show’s ten-year journey, SG-1 means something much more.

 On the surface, SG-1 is about our four explorers charting the vast network of stars, but at its core are the human relationships each hero needs to work through.
-At this centre is lead character Jack O’Neill and how he deals with the death of his son.
+At this center is lead character Jack O’Neill and how he deals with the death of his son.

 Throughout the 214 episodes of the show, our heroes travel the galaxy with the purpose of procuring knowledge and advanced technologies.
 Oftentimes, they find themselves in different timelines and realities and meet alternate versions of themselves therein.
-In some, Samantha Carter joined NASA instead of the USAF, Daniel Jackson lives quietly in Egypt or Teal’c is not an alien but a fireman, but across the multiverse, the one constant is that Jack O’Neill’s son, Charlie, has died.
+In some, Samantha Carter joined NASA instead of the USAF, Daniel Jackson lives quietly in Egypt, and Teal’c is not an alien but a fireman, but across the multiverse, the one constant is that Jack O’Neill’s son, Charlie, has died.
 This never changes.